 Shaving your back fuzz is the least expensive and simplest option to diminish repulsing friends, family, and yourself.
 You know what I am talking about when you happen to get in between two mirrors with your shirt off.
 Duh!

 To combat the never-ending growth we need tools.
 Freaking hair is so resilient!
-I have three suggestion and you can read their reviews to help you determine more for yourself.
+I have three suggestions and you can read their reviews to help you determine more for yourself.
 The first two use regular razors and the third is an electric back shaver.
 All three are great options for tackling mowing down hair growth.
-These are my highest ranked shavers, each has there pluses and minuses, but all work great and I can very comfortably recommend them.
+These are my highest ranked shavers, each has its pluses and minuses, but all work great and I can very comfortably recommend them.